BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/calibration-plan/dfrobot_turbidity_sensor_calibration.md

 4. Place the sensor "probe" into the water

-  - Make sure not to put it in too far, it is only waterproof on the bottom, clear, plastic part or teh probe
+  - Make sure not to put it in too far, it is only waterproof on the bottom, clear, plastic part of the probe

-  - It is assumed normal tap water will be close enough to 0 NTU to be considered accurate, but in the furture it may be good to get an actual buffer solution.
+  - It is assumed normal tap water will be close enough to 0 NTU to be considered accurate, but in the future, it may be good to get an actual buffer solution.

-5. Wait a few minutes for the measurment to stabalize
+5. Wait a few minutes for the measurement to stabilize

 6. Debug the program and view the result of each measurement